A crumble is a baked dessert with a fruit base and an oat topping. The fruit can be any number of things from apples to pears, peaches to blueberries.

 The Fruit Base

 The base of the crumble is made of fruit that is usually tossed with a mixture of cornstarch, spices, and sugar.
-The fruit, as I said in the opening can be almost anything.
+The fruit, as I said in the opening, can be almost anything.
 And again, that's what makes this dessert so great.

 Cornstarch

 The reason we put cornstarch in the fruit base is because it captures the juices that come out of the fruit and thickens it into a sauce.
-Flour can be used to do this but I find cornstarch much for effective.
+Flour can be used to do this but I find cornstarch much more effective.

 The amount of cornstarch you use is determined by the size of the crumble you are making and the fruit you are using.
 Peaches and blueberries are going to require more cornstarch than an apple as they have a higher moisture content.